 Learn more:

-To be able to authenticate with their face in the future, the logged-in user starts the face registration process in the app.
+To be able to authenticate with their face in the future, the logged-in user starts the face registration process.
 The client invokes the face registration journey and upon reaching the Identity Verification step, Mosaic creates an Identity Verification session.
-The Orchestration (IDO) SDK passes the session's start_token to the client, which in turn invokes the Identity Verification (IDV) SDK.
-Having completed identity verification, the Identity Verification SDK signals to the Orchestration SDK that it can resume the journey.
+The Orchestration (IDO) SDK passes the step payload to the client, which in turn either invokes Identity Verification SDK (mobile apps) or redirects to the Hosted Experience (web apps).
+After completing identity verification, the Orchestration SDK resumes the journey.
 As a next step, Mosaic registers the selfie for the user identity specified earlier in the journey.

 iOS: